Trump, Biden prepare to debate tonight at time of mounting crises

 Watch the first presidential debate live on ABC tonight beginning at 9 p.m.
 ET | 8 p.m.
 CT | 6 p.m.
 PT.

+The Biden campaign angrily denied the accusations and, in a conference call Tuesday afternoon, chided reporters for biting on a Trump gambit.

+"We're in the middle of a global pandemic," Biden senior campaign adviser Symone Sanders said.
+"Is this what you all would really like to spend your time on, these false, crazy, random, ridiculous assertions by the Trump campaign?"

-The president's handling of the coronavirus will likely dominate much of the discussion.
-The pandemic's force will be tangible as the candidates' podiums will be spaced far apart and the traditional opening handshake scrapped.
+The president's handling of the coronavirus was likely to dominate much of the debate.
+The pandemic's effects were in plain sight, with the candidates' lecterns spaced far apart, all of the guests in the small crowd tested and the traditional opening handshake scrapped.

-But the impact of the debate - or the two that follow in the weeks ahead - remains unclear.

-The tumult of 2020 is difficult to overstate: COVID-19 has rewritten the rules of everyday life; schools and businesses are shuttered; and racial justice protests have swept the nation after a series of high-profile killings of Black people by police.
+The tumult of 2020 was difficult to overstate: COVID-19 has rewritten the rules of everyday life, schools and businesses are shuttered and racial justice protests have swept into cities afterseveral highly publicized killings of Black people by police.

-Despite the upheaval, the presidential race has remained largely unchanged since Biden seized control of the Democratic field in March.
-The nation has soured on Trump's handling of the pandemic, and while his base of support has remained largely unchanged, he has seen defections among older and female voters, particularly in the suburbs, and his path to 270 Electoral College votes, while still viable, has shrunk.
+But the impact of the debate - or the two to follow - remained unclear in an election year like no other.
+Despite the upheaval, the presidential race has seemed largely unchanged since Biden seized control of the Democratic field in March.

-Polls suggest fewer undecided voters remain than at this point in the 2016 campaign.
-And several high-profile debates in past elections that were thought to be game-changing moments at the time ultimately had little lasting effect.

-Four years ago, Democrat Hillary Clinton was widely seen as besting Trump in their three debates, but she lost in November.
-In 2012, Mitt Romney crushed Barack Obama in their first meeting only to falter in the rematches.

-But some debates have mattered: most famously, a turning point in the 1960 race was when John F. Kennedy was perceived - at least by TV viewers - as outdueling Richard Nixon.
-And in 1980, Ronald Reagan was able to reassure nervous voters that he possessed a presidential temperament when he delivered a winning performance against incumbent Jimmy Carter.

-While both sides anticipate a vicious debate between two men who do not like each other, the Biden campaign has downplayed the night's importance, believing that the pandemic and the battered economy will outweigh any debate stage gaffe or zinger.
-Conversely, the Trump campaign has played up the magnitude of the duel, believing it will be a moment for the president to damage Biden and recast the race.
+While both sides anticipated a vicious debate between two men who do not like each other, the Biden campaign downplayed the night's importance, believing that the pandemic and the battered economy would outweigh any one-night gaffe or zinger.
+Conversely, the Trump campaign played up the magnitude of the duel, believing it a moment for the president to damage Biden and recast the race.

-Trump had told advisers that he is preparing an all-out assault on Biden, claiming that the former senator's 47 years in Washington have left him out of touch and that his family, namely his son Hunter, has benefited from corruption.
-The president on Monday also repeated his demand that Biden take some sort of drug test, asserting without evidence that the Democratic nominee was somehow using a performance enhancer.

 That continued a curious round of expectations setting: While Trump's campaign has of late praised Biden's debate skills, the president has also vividly portrayed his opponent as not being up to the job, potentially allowing Biden to come off well as long as he avoids a major stumble.